Thuggonaut/42IC_Ring01_Born2beRoot/README.md

 - [ ] `sudo hostnamectl set-hostname <new_hostname>` evaluator to modify the hostname by replacing the login with theirs.
 Then, `sudo reboot` to restart the VM.
 - [ ] On restart, if the hostname has not been updated, the evaluation stops here.
 Otherwise, the student logs back in (not the evaluator).
 - [ ] `sudo hostnamectl set-hostname <new_hostname>` to restore the VM to the original hostname.
 Then, `sudo reboot` to restart the VM.
 - [ ] `lsblk` to view the VM's partitions.
-Compare the output with the example given in the subject.pdf (if there are bonuses, refer to the bonus example).
+Compare the output with the example given in the subject.pdf.

 ### 🔸 10.7: Sudo